 All profits going to the organiser.

-People could not see butchers and other shops who had tables out as parking was not suspended down the rest of the parade.
+People could not see butchers and other shops who had tables out as parking was not suspended down the rest of The Parade.

 The butcher was told a stall cost £40 when DH was told stalls were £25.